sergeyt/sergeyt-dev/src/posts/2025/yabudu/index.md

 ### Why it matters

-While Yabudu may seem like a small app, it reflects a larger philosophy — that technology should make human coordination smoother and more transparent.
+While YaBudu may seem like a small app, it reflects a larger philosophy — that technology should make human coordination smoother and more transparent.
 It’s a simple idea brought to life through thoughtful design and technical precision.

-For me, Yabudu isn’t just a side project.
+For me, YaBudu isn’t just a side project.
 It’s a reflection of how I approach problems: observe, simplify, and build something that just works.

 ---